 Observe and Follow your Target Market

 I don’t necessarily mean literally but it could be that an industry event is just the place to engage with all of the key buyers in your sector.
-However, I really mean an understanding of where your buyers consume 4 main things namely information, education, communication and entertainment.
-These four are the principle things that we all absorb.
+However, I really mean an understanding of where your buyers consume 4 main things namely information, education, communication, and entertainment.
+These four are the principal things that we all absorb.
 It’s particularly true online if you think about why you go online.
 We look at emails.
 We watch videos to learn stuff or for fun.
 We tweet and Facebook each other and so on.
 If, through research, you can identify what your prospective customers’ value, you can consider what you can provide in each of the four areas.

-I know it’s for a large company and may be smutty but the Lynx online commercial is a great example of fitting entertainment content to a brand proposition.
+I know it’s for a large company and maybe smutty but the Lynx online commercial is a great example of fitting entertainment content to a brand proposition.
 Equally, SEOMOZ did a fantastic blog that I have shared on how to increase blog traffic that we are in the process of implementing.